Session 1: July 16-22, 2017

 In the early nineteenth century Rochester was at the center of a national effort to reform American society.
 Confident in their ability to harness the industrial power of the Genesee River and the technological marvels of the Erie Canal, Rochester citizens embraced an ideology of progress.
 Organizing to overcome the many social and domestic problems that derived from the industrial and transportation revolutions, Rochester's citizens soon tackled national issues like slavery and women's rights.
 National figures like Susan B. Anthony, Frederick Douglass and Charles Finney made Rochester their home, and turned the frontier boomtown into a hotbed of progressive thought and action.
 Working alongside nearby leaders like Elizabeth Cady Stanton of Seneca Falls, they led the nation in the battle against long-entrenched notions of racial and gender inferiority.
 More than 150 years later Rochester's landscape is still marked by their efforts; walking along the streets of Rochester you will come across their historic homes, or wander through an aqueduct which long ago transported them even as it transformed their world.
 Douglass and Anthony rest here still, buried not far from each other in Mt.
 Hope Cemetery.
 The workshop explores their efforts to reform American society through visits to landmark reform sites, brief talks and seminar discussions with scholarly experts, and readings.

 NEH Summer Scholars chosen from the applicant pool will be awarded a $1200 stipend to defray travel and accommodation costs.
-The director has arranged for block of rooms at a discounted rate for NEH Summer Scholars at the Hyatt Regency Hotel.
-The seminars will meet at the Strong Museum of Play, one of the nation's most interactive and experiential museums.
-I hope you will apply and be able to join us in Rochester for the summer of 2014!
+The Director has arranged for a block of rooms at a discounted rate for NEH Summer Scholars at the downtown Holiday Inn in Rochester.
+The seminars will meet at the Strong Museum of Play, one of the nation’s most interactive and experiential museums.
+I hope you will be able to join us in Rochester for the summer of 2017!

 Below are some more details about the workshop and how to apply but if you have any questions please contact me at RochReformTrail@brockport.edu.
 Hope to hear from you soon!